bemndy/bemndy/README.md

 - 👋 Hi, I’m @bemndy, or Brandon
-- 👀 I’m interested in ML, Data-Science, Graphic Design, Sports, and Music
+- 👀 I’m interested in ML, Design, Sports, and Music
-- 🌱 I’m currently learning Data-Structures, Discrete Mathematics, Linear Algebra and Differential Equations
+- 🌱 I’m currently learning Data-Structures, Systems Programming, Linear Algebra and Differential Equations, and Microeconomics
 - 💞️ I’m looking to collaborate on open-source projects that look cool!
 - 📫 How to reach me @linkedin/pm
 - ⚡ Fun fact: I play piano by ear, and am a huge Philadelphia sports fan